mencargo/mencargo.github.io/42/readme.md

 `git checkout master -f <file>` could be the entire repo without <file>

  Completely messed up a local repo and want to start over?
-Could try `rm -rf <.git>` in the root repository folder
+Could try `rm -rf .git` in the root repository folder

 ### check stuff:
+`git status` pay attention to the messages

 `git log` check that your HEAD is in the same commit than origin/master

+`git ls-files` list of commited files

 ## ZSH (~/.zshrc)